-Teaching CPR in schools
+About Teaching Kids CPR

-Children are known to become enthusiastic and are always ready to please.
+- Children are known to become enthusiastic and are always ready to please.
 As an instructor, encourage their achievement and skill development by being positive or even celebrating.

-Children don’t have any kind of preconceived notion or idea of the outcome of a specific technique or whether they will hurt a victim or not.
+- Children don’t have any kind of preconceived notion or idea of the outcome of a specific technique or whether they will hurt a victim or not.
 They are more than willing to provide their help and solve the problem.

-Remember, the students are mere children.
-Keep this in mind and don’t go overboard with your instructions and training.
+- Don’t go overboard with your instructions and training.
 Explain and let them know only those pointers that they need to know.
 Don’t go into details to the core, you will only lose their interest.